miRackModular/Geodesics/README.md

-# A Modular Collection for VCV Rack
+# A Modular Collection for VCV Rack by Pyer

 Module concept and graphics by Pierre Collard (Pyer), code By [Marc Boulé](https://github.com/MarcBoule).